-Figure 3: Key Australian state and territory LGBTQ+ health strategies
+Table 3: Key Australian state and territory LGBTQ+ health strategies

-Jurisdiction Title Description ACT Capital of Equality Strategy The whole-of-government strategy sets out the ACT's commitment for Canberra to be the most LGBTIQ+ welcoming and inclusive city in Australia.41 In addition to commitments to reduce discrimination and other forms of inequality, the Strategy includes a variety of actions to improve the delivery of inclusive and accessible services.
-This, for example, includes: Providing training to mainstream service providers Improving the provision of targeted, peer-led services The Strategy's Second Action Plan outlines further commitments to improve access to mental health support for LGBTIQ+ Canberrans: this includes ongoing funding to Meridian and A Gender Agenda; removing barriers to gender affirmation surgeries and procedures; as well as implementation of several mental health recommendations from the LGBTIQ+ Health Scoping Study.42 New South Wales NSW LGBTIQ+ Health Strategy 2022- 2027 The Strategy commits the NSW Government to delivering high quality, safe, inclusive, and responsive healthcare - including mental healthcare - to LGBTIQ+ people across the state.
-It proposes to do so through numerous interlinked measures, including: Providing training to mental health professionals and support staff in mainstream services Developing and distributing LGBTIQ+ resources to providers Ensuring co-design is embedded in the development of LGBTIQ+ specific initiatives Consulting with communities to identify service gaps
+Jurisdiction Title Description Description ACT Capital of Equality Strategy The whole-of-government strategy sets out the ACT's commitment for Canberra to be the most LGBTIQ+ welcoming and inclusive city in Australia.
+41 In addition to commitments to reduce discrimination and other forms of inequality, the Strategy includes a variety of actions to improve the delivery of inclusive and accessible services.
+This, for example, includes: Providing training to mainstream service providers Improving the provision of targeted, peer-led services The Strategy's Second Action Plan outlines further commitments to improve access to mental health support for LGBTIQ+ Canberrans: this includes ongoing funding to Meridian and A Gender Agenda; removing barriers to gender affirmation surgeries and procedures; as well as implementation of several mental health recommendations from the LGBTIQ+ Health Scoping Study.
+New South Wales NSW LGBTIQ+ Health Strategy 2022-2027 The Strategy commits the NSW Government to delivering high quality, safe, inclusive, and responsive healthcare - including mental healthcare - to LGBTIQ+ people across the state.
+It proposes to do so through numerous interlinked measures, including: • Providing training to mental health professionals and support staff in mainstream services • Developing and distributing LGBTIQ+ resources to providers • Ensuring co-design is embedded in the development of LGBTIQ+ specific initiatives • Consulting with communities to identify service gaps The strategy also includes specific initiatives for gender diverse people; people with innate variations of sex characteristic; and to improve data collection instruments to capture information on sexual orientation and gender diversity.

-41 ACT Government, "Capital of Equality Strategy - ACT Government LGBTIQ+ Strategy", Capital of Equality - ACT Government LGBTIQ+ Strategy.
+&lt;sup>41 ACT Government, "Capital of Equality Strategy - ACT Government LGBTIQ+ Strategy", Capital of Equality - ACT Government LGBTIQ+ Strategy.

-42 ACT Government 2022, Capital of Equality Strategy Second Action Plan (2022-2023).
+&lt;sup>42 ACT Government 2022, Capital of Equality Strategy Second Action Plan (2022-2023).